lorenavaduva/E-commerce-Website/README.md

 # E-commerce-Website

-Implemented an E-commerce Website for an art print store.
+Created an E-commerce Website for an art print store, using Java, Javascript, HTML, CSS and for MySQL for the data base.